ErfanKeyhani-1/eVim/README.md

-### eVimConf
+### eVim

-**eVimConf** is a customized Neovim configuration designed to enhance your coding experience with essential plugins, keybindings, and themes.
+**eVim** is a customized Neovim configuration designed to enhance your coding experience with essential plugins, keybindings, and themes.
 This repository allows you to quickly set up Neovim on any machine by cloning the configuration and installing the necessary plugins.

 ---